KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 With that `coinbase` transaction, we can the execute `gettransaction` to see the address to which the new coins were sent.

-After executing those methods (not shown here), here is a snippet of the final result:
+After executing these previously explained methods, here is a snippet of the final result:

 ```json